cupertinovets/cupertinovets/README.md

    - Enhances model expressiveness and generalization by uncovering hidden patterns.

 3. **Boosting Classifier:**
-   - Hyperparameters are optimized via Optuna, with early stopping and balanced class weights.
+   - Hyperparameters are optimized with `Optuna`, with early stopping and balanced class weights.
    - Delivers high accuracy and stable performance with reasonable training and inference times.

 ### **Bonus Feature**